-What constitutes import?

 If the pet is originally from an EU country and is accompanied by an EU-pet passport with the entries required for importation, the pet passport replaces the veterinary certificate, in case the animal has not been rabies-vaccinated in the third country.
 If a booster vaccination has been given in a non-EU-country, the animal needs a separate health certificate (Annex), because a non-EU-veterinarian is not allowed to mark any vaccinations in the EU-pet passport.

-A veterinarian approved by the competent authority in the country of origin must perform a clinical examination for the animal within 48 hours before shipping, stating that the animal is healthy and fit for travelling to its final destination.
+A veterinarian approved by the competent authority in the country of origin l examination for the animal within 48 hours before shipping, stating that the animal is healthy and fit for travelling to its final destination.

 Prior to importation, importers must check whether any EU-safeguard measures apply to the import country.